lxc/linuxcontainers.org/content/lxd/getting-started-cli.md

     snap install lxd

 Alternatively, pass:
-`--channel=4.0/stable` for the LXD 4.0 LTS release,
+`--channel=4.0/stable` for the LXD 4.0 LTS release or
-`--channel=3.0/stable` for the LXD 3.0 LTS release or
+`--channel=3.0/stable` for the LXD 3.0 LTS release.
-`--channel=2.0/stable` for the LXD 2.0 LTS release.

 ### MacOS builds